NVIDIA-Merlin/HugeCTR/docs/hugectr_contributor_guide.md

      is 70, which uses the NVIDIA V100 GPU.
 For more information, refer to [Compute Capability](https://github.com/NVIDIA/HugeCTR/blob/master/docs/hugectr_user_guide.md#compute-capability).
 60 is not supported for inference deployments.
 For more information, refer to [Quick Start](https://github.com/triton-inference-server/hugectr_backend#quick-start).
    - **CMAKE_BUILD_TYPE**: You can use this option to build HugeCTR with Debug or Release.
-When using Debug to build, HugeCTR will print more verbose logs and execute GPU tasks in a synchronous manner.
+When using Debug to build, HugeCTR will print more verbose logs and execute GPU tasks in a synchronous manner. average of eval_batches results.
-   - **VAL_MODE**: You can use this option to build HugeCTR in validation mode, which was designed for framework validation.
-In this mode, loss of training will be shown as the average of eval_batches results.
 Only one thread and chunk will be used in the data reader.
 Performance will be lower when in validation mode.
 This option is set to OFF by default.
    - **ENABLE_MULTINODES**: You can use this option to build HugeCTR with multiple nodes.
 This option is set to OFF by default.
 For more information, refer to [samples/dcn2nodes](../samples/dcn).